Are attachments allowed with the application?

 We have grant applications to other foundations.
 Can we just send you a copy of these so we don’t have to prepare a new application?

 Grant applications must be submitted on the Wildhorse Foundation Application Form and narratives must be within the guidelines and requirements of the Wildhorse Foundation.
-Applications that do not meet these requirements will be considered ineligible and not be considered for grant funding.
+Applications that do not meet these requirements will be considered ineligible and will not be considered for grant funding.

 If I receive a grant award, what are the reporting requirements?